 Biology (BA/BS)

 Biology faculty who conduct research and teach specialize in cellular and molecular biology, developmental biology, ecology and evolution, human biology, marine biology, neuroscience and behavior, and bioinformatics.
 Our students learn and work alongside scientists making important contributions in their field of expertise.
 We foster collaboration among students, staff and faculty across Biology, Chemistry and Biochemistry, Human Physiology, Physics and Psychology Departments.
-The interdisciplinary nature of our department creates many opportunities for students post-graduation.
-Our graduates have secured jobs in a number of fields including:
+The first ever Institute of Molecular Biology including research faculty from multiple departments was established at Oregon in 1959.
+So, the rich history and interdisciplinary nature of our department creates many opportunities for students after they graduate.
+Our graduates have secured a variety of jobs working with:

 • Biotechnology companies